tolgacatak17/BraytonCycleModeling/README.md

 This repository is organized as follows:

-1. **`code/`**: Contains MATLAB scripts for modeling and analyzing the Brayton cycle, including the base case and the parametric analyses.
+1. **`figures/`**: Contains plots and visualizations of the cycle performance metrics.

-2. **`figures/`**: Contains plots and visualizations of the cycle performance metrics.
+2. **`report/`**: Contains the project report detailing the mathematical modeling, assumptions, and results of the Brayton cycle simulations.

-3. **`report/`**: Contains the project report detailing the mathematical modeling, assumptions, and results of the Brayton cycle simulations.
+3. **`src/`**: Contains MATLAB scripts for modeling and analyzing the Brayton cycle, including the base case and the parametric analyses.

-4. **`README.md`**: Provides an overview of the project, its objectives, and instructions for running the MATLAB scripts and interpreting the results.
+5. **`README.md`**: Provides an overview of the project, its objectives, and instructions for running the MATLAB scripts and interpreting the results.